 Intel aims to bring make artificial intelligence mainstream

 In the previous part of this series, we saw that Intel (INTC) is developing AI (artificial intelligence) hardware using Nervana and other deep-learning platforms.
-In the GPU1-dominated AI market, Intel is looking to bring its FPGA2-backed Xeon CPUs3 to mainstream users by engaging with open-source frameworks such as Caffe2 and Chainer.
+In the GPU[1.graphics processing unit]-dominated AI market, Intel is looking to bring its FPGA[2.field-programmable gate array]-backed Xeon CPUs[3.central processing units] to mainstream users by engaging with open-source frameworks such as Caffe2 and Chainer.

 Intel is looking to run these open-source frameworks on its hardware.
 It is also using these frameworks to highlight that developers can easily use AI with its Xeon CPUs.

 Intel has participated in Facebook’s (FB) new deep-learning, open-source, cross-platform framework, Caffe2, which aims to optimize deep learning for cloud and mobile environments.
 Caffe2 has a production-ready, lightweight, high-performance, scalable, deep-learning framework that focuses on portability.

 In its blog, Intel stated that its MKL (Math Kernel Library) functions would boost Caffe2’s inference performance on CPUs.
 It has also incorporated its Skylake Xeon processors to improve Caffe2’s performance.
 The Skylake architecture is built on a larger 512-bit wide AVX[4.Advanced Vector Extension] engine, which provides a significant performance improvement from the previous Haswell/Broadwell architecture built on a 256-bit wide AVX2.